takahirox/tiny-web-metaverse/docs/development/getting_started.md

 # Tiny Web Metaverse Getting Started

-The goal of this document is to help readers understand how to develop Tiny Web Metaverse applications and run them locally.
+The goal of this document is to help readers understand how to develop Tiny Web Metaverse applications, run them locally, and deploy to Cloud servers.

 ## Client Core concept